ONLYOFFICE/snap-documentserver/README.md

 $ openssl x509 -req -days 365 -in onlyoffice.csr -signkey onlyoffice.key -out onlyoffice.crt
 ```

-You have now generated an SSL certificate that's valid for 365 days.
+You have now generated an SSL certificate which is valid for 365 days.

-If you'd like to use Example with Self Signed Certificates then you need to [allow to use unauthorized storage](#allow-document-server-to-use-unauthorized-storage).
+If you'd like to use Example with Self-Signed Certificates, you need to [allow using unauthorized storage](#allow-document-server-to-use-unauthorized-storage).

 #### Strengthening the server security

-This section provides you with instructions to [strengthen your server security](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html).
-To achieve this you need to generate stronger DHE parameters.
+This section offers instructions to [enhance your server's security](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html).
+To do so, you'll need to generate stronger DHE parameters.

 ```
 $ openssl dhparam -out dhparam.pem 2048